grantymartin/gm-personal-training/README.md

 ## Deployment

 This site has been developed on AWS cloud 9 and continuoisly pushed to Github pages throughout the process.
-This site was then connected to Heroku to run the app live.
+This site was then connected to Heroku through Github to run the app live.

 ### Content